What Is Car Repair Insurance?

-What Car Repair Insurance Does and Does Not Cover
+What Does Car Repair Insurance Cover?

 |Engine||Major repairs categorized as normal maintenance|